Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 Consistency reduces cognitive load by letting users apply learned patterns across your product.
 When elements look and behave the same way throughout an interface, users can focus on their tasks rather than relearning interactions.

-Three Dimensions of Consistency
+Three dimensions of consistency

 - Visual consistency maintains uniform colors, typography, spacing, and component styling across your interface